bakkemo/elm-collision/README.md

         (m, p) = List.maximum decorated -- maximum now returns a Maybe b in
         p

 poly1 = [(-15,-10),(0,15),(12,-5)]
 poly2 = [(-9,13),(6,13),(-2,22)]
 collision 10 (poly1, polySupport) (poly2, polySupport) == True
 ````
-**Note:** the first parameter is max recursion depth.
+**Note:** the first parameter to collision is max recursion depth.
 It can easily be elided by defining an auxiliary helper
 like `myCollision = collision 100`.
 Control over recursion depth can be useful when defining your own support
 functions.